An invaluable funeral planning tip - video

 Improptu filming!?
 Sometimes an opportunity arises unexpectedly, and filming may be decided on the spur of the moment, in which case much or all of what I've written above may not be possible - with the exception of verbal consent.
 Switch on your camera and have fun!

 Are you wondering how to effectively plan your funeral?
-Please do not hesitate to get in touch, I am an End of Life Consultant and Doula who specialises in advance planning and consumer education about your rights and choices at end of life.
+Please do not hesitate to get in touch, I am an End of Life Consultant and end of life doula who specialises in advance planning and consumer education about your rights and choices at end of life.

 *I have planned some wonderful funerals lately, some where I am the designated celebrant as well, and the clients I have worked with are all universally focused on letting their friends and family know how much they love them.
 On a note of transparency, I have planned funerals for some middle-aged people who do expect to live for many years to come, but do not want the planning of their funerals to be a burden to their executors.
 It is a bit of a cliche, but when I say plan your end of life and live better, I truly mean every word.